take-aalsma-sogeti/bootcamp-jenkins-example/README.md

 Please have a look at the results.. and see if anything went wrong.

 We can see that instead of the blue icon we have a red icon.
 Something went wrong in executing this job.
 Open the details to find out why the job did not succeed.
+Click "Console Output for actual build info"
+Note: The first time running this job may need addition libraries for maven.
+This can clog the console output with download info.
+Actual output can be found on the bottom.
+Alternatively you can re-run the build and see the Console output directly.

+Can you find out what went wrong with the code and why it did not build?
+Go and edit the code and re-run the job until it completes.

+Alternatively you can change the branch in the job in the "Source Code management" tab to

+Note on the jenkins Dashboard:
 Note that we can also have a Weather icon in the Jenkins Dashboard.
 This indicates how the past couple of runs have been executed.
 Sunny weather means nothing went wrong.
 Cloudy weather means some executions were unsuccessful.